-Bermuda's sailing legacy is integral to the history of the island.
+A deep-rooted legacy of sailing is key to the island’s history.
 Bermuda was founded in 1609 by the surviving sailors of the shipwrecked Sea Venture, and sailing is how the island thrived.
 Bermudians invented the Bermuda rig, which is still used in 95% of all sailing yachts today.
-The America's Cup will be the next great chapter in the story of Bermuda.